Asian American Representational Art: other Web resources

 Requiem: Summer Mei Ling Lee is a 2017 exhibit at the Chinese Culture Center which says: "On the occasion of the 135th anniversary of the Chinese Exclusion Act and in an effort to bring new attention to the Hospital's critically important role in the history of the Chinese American diaspora, CCC with support from the present day TWGHs commissioned third generation Chinese-American contemporary artist Summer Mei Ling Lee to create a new work in response to this legacy."
 Also see media coverage.
 Accessed 12/17

-Roger Shimomura: An American Knockoff, was an 2015 exhibit at the Hallie Ford Museum of Art at Willamette University, which says: "...this exhibition features the artwork of Seattle native and Lawrence, Kansas-based artist Roger Shimomura whose paintings weave together his childhood interest in comic books, American Pop Art and traditions of Japanese woodblock prints.
-The resulting art evokes his Japanese ancestry while firmly placing him within the landscape of modern American artistic developments."
-Includes press release.
-Accessed January, 2015.
+Roger Shimomura: An American Knockoff is a 2015 exhibit at the Hallie Ford Museum of Art, Willamette University which says: "Organized by the Museum of Art at Washington State University at Pullman, Washington, this exhibition features the artwork of Seattle native and Lawrence, Kansas-based artist Roger Shimomura whose paintings weave together his childhood interest in comic books, American Pop Art and traditions of Japanese woodblock prints."
+Accessed 8/18

 Roger Shimomura: Minidoka on My Mind, was a 2009 exhibit at the Missoula Art Museum, which says: "Roger Shimomura's paintings and prints, including this series, Minidoka on My Mind, address social and political issues of Asian America, and have most often been inspired by diaries kept by his late immigrant grandmother that span the 56 years of her life.
 Minidoka on My Mind is the fourth major painting series generated by Shimomura based on his World War II internment experience."
 Includes audio clips by Roger Shimomura.
 Accessed 12/16